Get Help Today(855) 593-1695

 Is your loved one struggling with addiction?Get Help

 Find the life you deserve to liveGet Help

 Featured Treatment Center

-Cocaine is a psychoactive stimulant, most commonly seen as a white powder.
-Derived from the leaves of the Coca plant, which is native to South America.
-Very few countries have a bigger market for Cocaine than the US.
-Though it was once a drug for the affluent, the market for Cocaine has become more accessible to lower incomes, causing a resurgence in the demand for the stimulant.
-Cocaine is sometimes found in other forms, most commonly Freebase and Crack Cocaine, which both allow the Cocaine to be smoked.
+Cocaine is a Psychoactive Stimulant which is derived from the leaves of the South American coca plant.
+Cocaine is most commonly manufactured as a white powder.
+There are few countries which have a larger market for Cocaine than the United States.
+Although it was once a drug for the affluent, the market for Cocaine has become more accessible to lower incomes, causing a resurgence in cocaine addiction and in the demand for the Stimulant.
+Cocaine is sometimes found in other forms, most commonly Crack Cocaine, which allows Cocaine to be smoked.

 Street names for Cocaine include: